 Take note, Beyoncé, Jay-Z, and George and Amal Clooney: There are certain things that are universal to the twin parent experience — and one of them is hearing the same chorus of catchphrases everywhere you go.
-A few at the top of the laundry list:
+A few at the top of the laundry list include:

 I've always found it somewhat baffling that people assume I must be "done" having children simply because I have one boy and one girl.
 The assumption seems to be that having a child of each gender is the holy grail and that one couldn't possibly want more kids if they manage to hit the reproductive jackpot in this way.
 What they don't know is that I am done having kids, but not for the reasons they think.
 I would actually love to expand my family, but my history with infertility makes that virtually impossible.

-While the comment can be hurtful, it’s rooted in an emergent reality.
-According to the Pew Research Center, almost half of Americans see two children as the ideal family size, and 63 percent of American mothers now have only one or two children by the end of their childbearing years (a sharp decrease from the mid-1970s).
-So it’s easy to see why someone might view a two-child family as “complete” — but why the hyper-focus on gender?
+While the comment can be hurtful, it's rooted in an emergent reality.
+According to the Pew Research Center, almost half of Americans see two children as the ideal family size, and 41 percent of American mothers now have two children by the end of their childbearing years (the same percentage of mothers in the mid-1970s had given birth to four or more children).
+So it's easy to see why someone might view a two-child family as "complete" — but why the hyper-focus on gender?

 "The concept of balance plays a big part when it comes to the perspective of a 'complete' family," says clinical psychologist Stephanie O’Leary.
 "From the outside looking in, having a boy and a girl allows parents to experience raising a son and a daughter, thus not missing out on either relationship.
 There are also cultural factors to consider, with some families valuing one gender over another based on traditional stereotypes."